scala-js/scala-js-website/doc/js-interoperability.md

 Recall that `asInstanceOf[JQueryGreenify]` will be erased when mapping to JavaScript because `JQueryGreenify` in a JS trait.

+### Reflective calls
+Scala.js does not support reflective calls on any subtype of `js.Any`.
+This is mainly due to the `@JSName` annotation.
+Since we cannot statically enforce this restriction, reflective calls on subtypes of `js.Any` *will fail at runtime*.
+Therefore, we recommend to avoid reflective calls altogether.

+#### What is a reflective call?
+Calling a method on a structural type in Scala creates a so-called reflective call.
+A reflective call is a type-safe method call that uses Java reflection at runtime.
+The following is an example for a reflective call:

+{% highlight scala %}
+// A structural type
+type T = { def foo(x: Int): String }
+def print(obj: T) = obj.foo(100)
+//                      ^ this is a reflective call
+{% endhighlight %}

+Any object conforming structurally to `T` can now be passed to `print`:

+{% highlight scala %}
+class A { def foo(x: Int) = s"Input: $x" }
+print(new A())
+{% endhighlight %}
+Note that `A` does *not* extend `T` but only conforms structurally (i.e. it has a method `foo` with corresponding signature).

+The Scala compiler issues a warning for every reflective call, unless the `scala.language.reflectiveCalls` is imported.

+#### Why do reflective calls not work on `js.Any`?
+Since JavaScript is dynamic by nature, a reflective method lookup as in Java is not required for reflective calls.
+However, in order to generate the right method call, the call-site needs to know the exact function name in JavaScript.
+The Scala.js compiler generates proxy methods for that specific purpose.

+However, we are unable to generate these forwarder methods on `js.Any` types without leaking prototype members on non-Scala.js objects.
+This is something which -- in our opinion -- we must avoid at all cost.
+Lack of forwarder methods combined with the fact that a JavaScript method can be arbitrarily renamed using `@JSName`, makes it impossible to know the method name to be called at the call-site.
+The reflective call can therefore not be generated.

 ## Calling JavaScript from Scala.js with dynamic types

 Because JavaScript is dynamically typed, it is not often practical, sometimes